pachgadehardik/pachgadehardik/README.md

 - ⚡ Fun fact: ...
 -->
 -  I like to solve problems by leveraging most efficient methods available out there.
-- 💬 ask me anything, I can certainly google it for you :)
 - 🌱 exploring this new buzz in Machine Learning and Artificial Intelligence (NLP & Vision) Fun Fact - it is awesome and I love it ;)
 - 🔭 Working as a Machine Learning Engineer, implementing State of the Art Computer Vision research based solutions for client
 - 📫 How to reach at me: Have a glance at the left panel for my socials
-- ⚡ Fun Fact - We don't know the what is the range of infinite number, same with knowledge :)
+- ⚡ Fun Fact - We don't know the what is the range of infinite number, same goes with the knowledge :)
 - I have worked as a java full stack developer (pretty decent domain) in one of the world's leading IT company.
 - Currently exploring and learning more in Machine Learning and Data Science.